 Arc de Triumph

-Click each picture to see a larger view, then click the Back Arrow to return to this page
+Click each picture to see a larger view, then close the window to return to this page

 I used to think air travel was

 exciting, now it is just boring.
 We had intended to fly Zoom to Paris

 and even had our tickets before the discount airline declared

 bankruptcy.
 At least VISA came through and we didn`t lose any money but

 we had to find an alternate route.
 US Airways was the most economical

 alternate.
 That means no gourmet meals and you pay extra for things once

 included in the airfare.
 We followed the current recommendation of no